nicolabosco87/crypto-orb/README.md

 ## Environment

-Deployed on Polygon, Smart Contract development supported by Hardhat, Frontend made with React.
+Smart Contract deployed on Polygon, development supported by Hardhat, Frontend made with React.

 Contract Address: 0x1fe82b79BE4a942A0Cd002644f66228dE840099a